agn453/Z280RC/README.md

 C>a:pip c:=a:submit.com[r
 ```

-Finally create a PROFILE.SUB like the following (create this with editor
+Finally create a PROFILE.SUB like the following (create this with an editor
 if you prefer).
 As you see, I set my search path to use the current
 drive, the RAMdisk, drive C: and finally drive A:.
 I also copy the
 XMODEM configuration file to each disk in user 0 so I don't have to